 Working Cat Program

-Working cats candidates must be confined in a secure kennel, room, or area for 14 days.
-The cat must learn its new home and if turned loose prior to 14 days they typically do not survive.
+Working cat candidates must be confined in a secure kennel, room or area for 14 days.
+The cat must learn its new home, and if turned loose prior to 14 days, they typically do not survive.
 This is a strict requirement.

-You must provide ½ cup per day of quality dry cat food.
+You must provide a half-cup per day of quality dry cat food.
 Cats will continue to hunt even when provided food.

 As your cat tames, you should purchase topical monthly flea prevention and apply to the cat’s shoulders.
-Many people like to place an 8-month Seresto collar on their cat which works well as long as the collar is placed snuggly around their neck like a wristwatch, not like a necklace.
+You may use a flea collar if placed snuggly around their neck like a wristwatch, not like a necklace.